awswift/swift-lambda/docs/quickstart.md

 this convenience helper so you can iterate on your code as quickly as you can type.

-`deploy` is powered by AWS [CloudFormation](https://aws.amazon.com/cloudformation/).
-CloudFormation is Amazon's "infrastructure as code" offering and allows us to describe our Lambda infrastructure declaratively.

 ~~`--new-version` lets you take advantage of AWS Lambda [function versioning][fn-ver].
 It will increment your function's version number with this latest upload.~~